December 19, 2025

 MRIs work by aligning the hydrogen molecules in your cells using powerful magnets.
 As the molecules absorb the energy from the radiofrequency waves, they emit a signal in response.

 With software help, the data becomes a detailed image.
-Bodily structures with high water content, like the soft tissues and organs such as the brain and kidneys, create the most contrast and therefore produce better MRI images.
+Bodily structures with high water content, like the soft tissues and organs such as the brain and kidneys, create the most contrast and therefore produce better MRI images6.

 Because MRI machines use strong magnetic fields, this type of medical imaging isn’t right for everyone.
-Let your provider know if you have any implanted medical devices (like pacemakers or defibrillators) and surgical hardware (pins, plates, screws, and rods), dental implants, metal foreign bodies, tattoos, and permanent make-up.
+Let your provider know if you have any implanted medical devices (like pacemakers or defibrillators) and surgical hardware (pins, plates, screws, and rods), dental implants, metal foreign bodies, tattoos, and permanent make-up1.

-A major drawback of open MRIs is poor image quality.
+However, a major drawback of open MRIs is poor image quality.
 Because of its open-air design, the scanner loses some of its magnet strength.
+Instead of an open MRI, MRI professionals such as those at Ezra use 3T MRI scanners.
+These scanners feature a larger bore with a shorter tunnel, a stronger magnet, and faster scan times8.

 PET Scan

 Positron emission tomography, or PET, is a type of nuclear medicine scan that can be used with a CT scan or an MRI to measure the metabolic activity of cells within brain tissue.
-It can be helpful in the early detection of cancer and neurological diseases like Alzheimer’s disease.
+It can be helpful in the early detection of cancer and neurological diseases like Alzheimer’s disease9.

 When Is Brain Scanning Used?